 For more information visit the Convention on Biological Diversity website.

-When New Zealand ratified the convention, our country promised to prepare a national strategy to set goals for conservation and sustainable use of our biodiversity – the New Zealand Biodiversity Strategy [Department of Conservation website].
+When New Zealand ratified the convention, our country promised to prepare a national strategy to set goals for conservation and sustainable use of our biodiversity – visit the Te Mana o te Taiao, the Aotearoa New Zealand Biodiversity Strategy 2020 launched August 2020 [Department of Conservation website].